dglib/plextv/macvlan/README.md

 10. Create the Deploymnet. \
 `oc -n plex create -f plex-deployment.yaml`

->Optional: Create an nfs share for your /media and /config \
+>Optional: Create a nfs share for your /media and /config \
 `oc -n plex create -f plex-nfs`

 *Since you are using MACVLAN, Services and Routes are not required.*